 It is more important than ever to stay relevant and in front of your entire audience – customers, employees, press/analysts – they need to hear you, understand your goals and objectives, and hear about your achievements and progress.

 Meet with your executive team.
-With F2F events on pause, understand how this affects your overall business.
-Strategize the path back to F2F.
-Embrace digital/hybrid formats, with options for regional F2F meetings in 2021.
+With face-to-face events on pause, understand how this affects your overall business.
+Strategize the path back to face-to-face.
+Embrace digital/hybrid formats, with options for regional face-to-face meetings in 2021.
 Leave with an understanding of how your department budget is affected through 2021.
-Communicate a digital/hybrid meetings strategy that supports business goals and outline financial investments of any current F2F event contracts.
+Communicate a digital/hybrid meetings strategy that supports business goals and outline financial investments of any current face-to-face event contracts.

 2. Evaluate Events Through Q2 2021